dbuksbaum/dbuksbaum/README.md

 - I'm currently working as an Enterprise Architect
 - I'm currently teaching at Southern New Hampshire University
 - I'm always learning something, with a recent dive into Udemy courses
-- I'm pursuing my PhD in Computer Science at Nova Southeastern
+- I have a PhD in Computer Science from Nova Southeastern University
 - I love history and have come to really enjoy [Dan Carlin's Hardcore History](https://www.dancarlin.com/hardcore-history-series/) and [The Great Courses audio books](https://www.thegreatcourses.com/)

 ### Connect with me: